 Is it free, fast?

 No, nothing in life is free.
-You have to pay to Samgongustofa (Transport Authority) a fee.
-The amount depends of how heavy the plane is in terms of maximum take-off weight.
-You would have to have airworthy condition certificate or make it airworthy here.
-If it airworthy in Europe then it´s just a matter of paperwork here.
+You have to pay for Samgongustofa (Transport Authority) a fee.
+The amount depends on how heavy the plane is in terms of maximum take-off weight.
+You would have to have an airworthy condition certificate or make it airworthy here.
+If it is airworthy in Europe then it´s just a matter of paperwork here.